• Book Appointment

 A dentist placing a braces bracket on a patient's teeth in a dental office

-Why Did My Bracket Come Off?
+Why Did It Even Happen?
 Common Causes

 • Hard Foods: Nuts, ice, hard candies, popcorn (especially unpopped kernels), hard taco shells, hard pretzels.